-You might be surprised to learn that around one-third of all DSR parents are LGBTQIA!
+You might be surprised to learn that around one-third of all DSR parents are LGBTQ!

 If you are a prospective parent trying to figure out which sperm bank to use, here's a link to our "Which Sperm Bank?" page, where we continue to collect the experiences of our members to help you make a more informed decision.
 You can email Wendy for specific advice on choosing a sperm bank.

-- October 2016: Ad for Philly Pride and the March/April Issue of Gay Parent Magazine:
+- October 2016: Ad for the Philadelphia Family Pride brochure and the 2017 March/April Issue of Gay Parent magazine:

-- June 2015: The DSR had booths at Capital Pride in Washington DC on June 14, and Seattle Pride on June 28.
+- June 2015: The DSR had booths at Capital Pride in Washington DC and at Seattle Pride.

 - 2014: I am so excited to announce that we have started a wonderful partnership with the Family Equality Council.
 Here is their Book Nook page featuring our book(!), From their website: "Family Equality Council connects, supports, and represents the three million parents who are lesbian, gay, bisexual, and transgender in this country and their six million children."

 - Watch the video webinar we did for the Family Equality Council!
 Wendy talks about the DSR, who were and why we do what we do, what we have learned over the years, moving the industry forward in a more ethical and responsible manner, and how to create healthy and happy families.